Natural selection: Darwin's theory

 In 1859, Charles Darwin set out his theory of evolution by natural selection as an explanation for adaptation and speciation.
 He defined natural selection as the "principle by which each slight variation [of a trait], if useful, is preserved".
 The concept was simple but powerful: individuals best adapted to their environments are more likely to survive and reproduce.
 As long as there is some variation between them and that variation is heritable, there will be an inevitable selection of individuals with the most advantageous variations.
 If the variations are heritable, then differential reproductive success leads to the evolution of particular populations of a species, and populations that evolve to be sufficiently different eventually become different species.

 Darwin's ideas were inspired by the observations that he had made on the second voyage of HMS Beagle (1831–1836), and by the work of a political economist, Thomas Robert Malthus, who, in An Essay on the Principle of Population (1798), noted that population (if unchecked) increases exponentially, whereas the food supply grows only arithmetically; thus, inevitable limitations of resources would have demographic implications, leading to a "struggle for existence".
 When Darwin read Malthus in 1838 he was already primed by his work as a naturalist to appreciate the "struggle for existence" in nature.
 It struck him that as population outgrew resources, "favourable variations would tend to be preserved, and unfavourable ones to be destroyed.
 The result of this would be the formation of new species."
 Darwin wrote:

-Once he had his theory, Darwin was meticulous about gathering and refining evidence before making his idea public.
+Once he had this hypothesis, Darwin was meticulous about gathering and refining evidence of consilience to meet standards of methodology before making his scientific theory public.
 He was in the process of writing his "big book" to present his research when the naturalist Alfred Russel Wallace independently conceived of the principle and described it in an essay he sent to Darwin to forward to Charles Lyell.
 Lyell and Joseph Dalton Hooker decided to present his essay together with unpublished writings that Darwin had sent to fellow naturalists, and On the Tendency of Species to form Varieties; and on the Perpetuation of Varieties and Species by Natural Means of Selection was read to the Linnean Society of London announcing co-discovery of the principle in July 1858.
 Darwin published a detailed account of his evidence and conclusions in On the Origin of Species in 1859.
-In the 3rd edition of 1861 Darwin acknowledged that others—like William Charles Wells in 1813, and Patrick Matthew in 1831—had proposed similar ideas, but had neither developed them nor presented them in notable scientific publications.
+In later editions Darwin acknowledged that earlier writers—like William Charles Wells in 1813, and Patrick Matthew in 1831—had proposed similar basic ideas.
+However, they had not developed their ideas, or presented evidence to persuade others that the concept was useful.